 The steps to initiate official withdrawal from the college are outlined here.
 There is additional information about refunds resulting from withdrawal of the college in the Financial Aid Refunds and Return of Title IV Funds Policy.

 Enrollment in study abroad and federal student financial assistance

 A key part of the college's mission is to provide students with a better understanding of our global community: participation in study abroad is an excellent way to do that.
 CC offers a way to provide the same proportion of aid received at CC to all approved off-campus programs.
 For more on this topic, click here.
-See also our list of approved programs.

 Education Tax Credits